2017 10

 1995 Leoville Las Cases 95+p

 Tasted in June 2025.
-This wine presents an exciting nose with notes of cassis, tobacco, and graphite.
+This wine offers an exciting nose of cassis, tobacco, and graphite.
 On the palate, it is lively, juicy, and vibrant, featuring well-integrated tannins, a fine midpalate, and a persistent finish.
 It's another high-quality classic wine from this property.

 1991 Leoville Las Cases 92p